Ar7D/Project/README.md

 Project: Simple Web Application
 ===============================

-**This simple website that shows a list of applicants for a job.
+**This simple website shows a list of applicants for a job.
 When you click on an applicant's name, it takes you to more information about that candidate, including their name, date of birth and a summary of their work experience.**

 - This appliction uses javascript
 - It is based upon the GOV.UK frontend toolkit